-See Notes 1, 2, 4.4.1 and 11 and Appendix 6 to the accompanying consolidated annual accounts with respect to impairment due to credit risk and Notes 1, 2, 4.4.1, 13, 15 and 17 and Appendix 6 to the accompanying consolidated annual accounts with respect to the impairment of real estate assets deriving from foreclosures.
+See Notes 1, 2, 4.4.2, 11 and Appendix VI to the accompanying consolidated annual accounts with respect to impairment for credit risk and Notes 1, 2, 4.4.2, 13, 15, 17 and Appendix VI to the accompanying consolidated annual accounts with respect to the impairment of real estate assets arising from foreclosured assets and sale of real estate portfolios

-- Review of the working of the "calculation engine" and re-execution of the calculation of collective provisions, for portfolios with structural models, and of the calculation of impairment of real estate assets deriving from foreclosures based on the different asset categories. - Review of a sample of individualized credit files, as well as real estate assets deriving from foreclosures, to evaluate their proper classification and registration, as the case may be, of the corresponding impairment. - Review of the Group's consolidated equity impacts as at January 1, 2018 related to the estimation of credit risk impairment, deriving of entry into force of IFRS9.
+- Checks referred to: i) the reliability and consistency of the data sources used; ii) historical loss rates for impairment in credit risk in the estimation of future cash flows and historic discount rates on sale of real estate assets against the appraised value; and iii) recalibrations and retrospective contrasts performed in internal models. - Check referred to the working of the "calculation engine" and re-execution of the calculation of collective hedges, for portfolios with structural models, and of the calculation of impairment of real estate assets deriving from foreclosured assets based on the different asset categories. - Analysis of a sample of individualized credit files, as well as real estate assets deriving from foreclosured assets, to evaluate their proper classification and registration, as the case may be, of the corresponding impairment.